 Another reason is through having your chimney swept and appliance serviced, your keeping everything running efficiently, the stove or fire will draw effectively and give you a better heat source.
 Throughout the sweeping process, we at Devon Chimney Sweeps check all appliances to ensure all parts are free and working correctly, this is important in ensuring longevity of your appliances.

 When a solid fuel appliance is changed or fitted, you are breaking building regulations on the property.
-To fit, replace or change a solid fuel appliance requires it to be carried by a member of the ‘Competent Person Scheme’, this covers HETAS, the body that represent quality within the solid fuel sector.
-Anyone fitting a solid fuel appliance must be registered with HETAS to do so, if they are not and an appliance is fitted and in the worst case scenario it’s not compliant and causes a house fire or even worse a death, then your house insurance in likely to NOT cover this.
+To fit, replace or change a solid fuel appliance, regulations requires the works to be carried out by a member of the ‘Competent Person Scheme’, this covers HETAS, the body that represent quality within the solid fuel sector.
+Anyone fitting a solid fuel appliance must be registered with HETAS to do so, if they are not and an appliance is fitted, and in the worst case scenario it’s not compliant and causes a house fire or even worse a death, then your house insurance is likely to NOT cover this.

 I always say to customers would you fit your gas boiler, and immediately people get defensive and say they would use a ‘Gas Safe’ installer, unfortunately solid fuel is sometimes seen as less important, but with 500 degrees of heat running through your property, you would want to know it’s safe and compliant wouldn’t you?

-Another problem we come across is when people are trying to sell their properties with a DIY installation, the surveyors will pick up and ask for the installation paperwork for the appliance and unfortunately if it’s not been fitted by a HETAS installer or company they the house sale can fall through as we have sadly seen time and time again.
+Another problem we come across is when people are trying to sell their properties with a DIY installation.
+The surveyors will pick up on and ask for the installation paperwork for the appliance; unfortunately if it’s not been fitted by a HETAS installer or company they the house sale can fall through as we have sadly seen time and time again.
 A HETAS installer CANNOT sign off an installation that is not theirs.